ZephArvanitis/heyzeph/posts/2013-05-13-neutrino-astrophysics.markdown

 low cross-sections, which means that detectors end up seeing only a couple of neutrinos per day in some of the better cases.

-The very first neutrino detector is typically called the Homestake or Davis experiment, and involved ${}^{37}$Cl in the form of perchloroethylene, a common cleaning chemical.
+The first successful neutrino detection experiment was the Homestake experiment, which involved ${}^{37}$Cl in the form of perchloroethylene, a common cleaning chemical.
 The interaction monitored by the experiment was
 $\nu_e+{}^{37}\text{Cl}\rightarrow e^- + {}^{37}\text{Ar}$.
 For those of you
 without a periodic table handy, this is just the conversion of a neutron in chlorine to a proton in argon.
 The lowest-energy neutrinos that could participate in this reaction had energies of around 0.8 MeV.
-Luckily for science, the results of the experiment were interesting enough to warrant a new generation of detectors, based on gallium-71.
+The results of the experiment were interesting enough to warrant a new generation of detectors, based on gallium-71.

-Gallium detectors monitor the reaction $\nu_e+{}^{71}\text{Ga}\rightarrow e^- + {}^{71}\text{Ge}$, but have a much lower threshold energy: just 0.2 MeV, which is low enough to detect pp chain neutrinos.
-Oh, and another fun fact: one of the gallium neutrino detectors contained 60 tons of gallium, at a time when the world production of gallium was just 10 tons per year!
+Gallium detectors monitor a similar reaction:
+$\nu_e+{}^{71}\text{Ga}\rightarrow e^- + {}^{71}\text{Ge}$, but the
+neutrinos involvedhave a much lower threshold energy: just 0.2 MeV, which is low enough to detect pp chain neutrinos.
+(As a fun aside, one of the gallium neutrino detectors contained 60 tons of gallium, at a time when the world production of gallium was just 10 tons per year.)
 The threshold energies for these detector types are shown in the figure below.
 Both of these experiment types are chemically based: physicists set up the detectors, leave them alone for a couple of months, then chemically separate out the desired atoms, and somehow count them one by one.
-While these can detect solar neutrinos, this experimental model has some drawbacks: it can't tell you exactly when an interaction occurred, and it gives little to no information about the direction or energy of the incoming neutrino.
-These drawbacks led to the next generation of neutrino detection: Cerenkov detectors.
+While these can detect solar neutrinos, this experimental model has some
+drawbacks: it can't tell you exactly when an interaction occurred, and it gives little to no information about the direction or energy of the incoming neutrino.
+These drawbacks led to the next generation of neutrino
+detection: Cerenkov detectors.

 The first Cerenkov detectors looked for elastic scattering between neutrinos and electrons.
 In such a process, the electron may be accelerated to faster